OmixVisualization/qtjambi/www/How-to-deploy-QtJambi-applications.md

   - `--dir=...` target directory to place the prepared binary
   - ...additional Java runtime arguments after `-- `

+It is not possible to create executables for Android.

 ## Deploying on Windows

 On *Windows*, the executable needs to be located in the same directory